-Recognizing the need of some specific instruction to young women in addition to physical training and exercise, a course of lectures is given to all first year young women, covering the field of hygiene, exercise, diatetics, and remedies of temporary relief.
+Recognizing the need of some specific instruction to young women in addition to physical training and exercise, a course of lectures is given to all first-year young women, covering the field of hygiene, exercise, diatetics, and remedies of temporary relief.
 On certain afternoons of the week, the exclusive use of the gymnasium is reserved for young women.
 Athletic sports, in basket ball and lawn tennis, are encouraged.
+Following these five years of musical study she has continuously striven to perfect her acceptance of their methods and feels prepared to give her pupils a thorough training in the branches mentioned above.